nbnuk/nbn-hub/EasyMap-Documentation.md

 ### Display Control Parameters

+Along with the map the service returns a title containing the species name and link to terms and conditions, acknowledgement list of data providers, link to NBN Gateway interactive map and NBN Gateway logo.
+You can supress or show these using the following:

 | Parameter | Type | Description | Default | Example |
 |-----------|------|-------------|---------|---------|
 | `title` | String | Title display mode: `sci` (scientific name), `com` (common name), or `0` (no title) | `sci` | `com`, `0` |